deeptestai/genai_tigs/README.md

 ```

 Replace/path/to/checkpoint with the path to your file.

+ <p align="justify"> **GAN:** Similarly, each dataset-name_experiments folder contains the gan folder as a subfolder.
+This folder contains one cdcgan folder and one sinvad_gai_dataset-name.py file.
+One can download the checkpoints from the weight directory under the cdcgan folder.
+After downloading it, run the script sinvad_gan_dataset-name.py.</p>

 ### Repository Structure:
 - experiments: contain subfolders of four separate datasets, each with three different generative AI model-based folders.
 These folders consist of the raw experimental data and the script used to obtain the results reported in the paper.